markbrown4/gmail-angular/readme.md

   $scope.visible = false
 ```

 Now, things get interesting here because the compose button that launches this sits outside of this controllers scope, we need a way to communicate across controllers.
-There's a few ways to do this, one way is through events on $rootScope, or passing in a shared object(a service) as dependencies to both controllers.
+There's a few ways to do this, one way is through events on `$rootScope`, or passing in a shared object(a service) as dependencies to both controllers.

 *index.html*